CanonicalLtd/maas-docs/en/contributing-git.md

 be deleted.

-## Syncing fork branches with the upstream repository
+## Syncing fork series branches with the upstream repository

 You should now have remotes for both the upstream repository and your fork (known as *origin* to git):